KevinH1227/KevinH1227/README.md

 ### Hi there 👋 my name is Kevin!!

 When I'm not coding, I like to hit the weightroom, cook a nice meal for my fam or go play hockey with my friends!\
-I am currently learning React and Redux while also working on my project, Clean Kut's, with my team.
+I am currently working on my project, Clean Kut's, with my team adding cool new features and testing like crazy!

+Get in touch

 <!--
 **KevinH1227/KevinH1227** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.